Estimated reading time: 7 minutes

 It is often served with custard, brandy butter, cream or ice cream.
 However, there are definitely 2 camps when it comes to this beloved of dishes; not quite as divisive as marmite, but almost!
-My husband, for example, rather dislikes it.
+My late husband, for example, rather disliked it.

 Traditionally, Christmas puddings are made on, or immediately after, the Sunday before Advent, known as Stir Up Sunday; the term comes from the opening prayer in the Book of Common Prayer of 1549.

 “Stir Up, we beseech thee,…”

 Stir Up Sunday is a very British Christmas tradition, sadly, dying, every member of the family will take a turn at stirring the ingredients and making a wish, cementing the name Stir Up Sunday.